vrubleg/soundkeeper/ReadMe.txt

 - "Sine" plays 1Hz sine wave at 1% volume.
 The frequency and amplitude can be changed.
 Useful for analog outputs.

 Sine stream parameters:
-There are two parameters: F (frequency) and A (amplitude).
+There are a few parameters: F (frequency) and A (amplitude).
 The value goes right after the parameter character.
 Low frequencies (below 20Hz) and high frequencies (above 20000Hz) with low amplitude (up to 10%) are inaudible.
+It is possible to enable periodic sound.
+L is length in msec, W is waiting time, T is transition or fading time.

 Examples:
 - SoundKeeperZeroAll.exe generates zero amplitude stream on all enabled audio outputs.